sxsmg/minpi/README.md

-# tinypy
+# minpi
-A tiny python interpreter from scratch
+A high level interpreter written in python